JustFelix-Dev/mern-airBnB-app/README.md

 #  Full-Stack Booking Application

 A comprehensive booking application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack with React and Vite.
 It provides a seamless platform for users to book various services, from restaurant reservations and hotel accommodations to event tickets and appointments.
-Whether you're a business owner looking to manage bookings or a user in search of hassle-free reservations, BookingX has you covered.
+Whether you're a business owner looking to manage bookings or a user in search of hassle-free reservations, AirBnB has you covered.

 **New Features:**